As soon as the Annual Stockholders’ Meeting as virtual Meeting has been formally convened for April 28, 2020, this page will be updated.

 In the Stockholders’ Portal you can submit notification of your intention to attend the Annual Stockholders’ Meeting, order admission tickets, grant power of attorney to a proxy of your choice, grant power of attorney and issue instructions to proxies designated by the company or exercise your voting rights through postal vote after registering for the Annual Stockholders’ Meeting.

 Irrespective of registration before the deadline are the instructions for the proxy designated by the company as well as changes to or the retraction of such.
-Any such instructions may be given or changed using our Stockholders’ Portal until April 25, 2018, 12:00 CEST.
+Any such instructions may be given or changed using our Stockholders’ Portal until April 28, 2020, (until the end of the general discussion, but no later than 21:00 CEST).

 You can register on the Stockholders’ Portal if in future you wish to receive the invitation to the Stockholders’ Meeting by e-mail.
 Please take advantage of this service to help us reduce printing costs and for the sake of the environment.